 Squatter settlements have grown rapidly in Mumbai, spreading onto private land.
 They are typically poorly constructed and overcrowded.

-Dharavi is Mumbai’s and India’s biggest slum, with a population of approximately 1.2 million people crowded into one square mile.
-Many of the residents are second generation, living in small dwellings with many extended families members.
+Dharavi is Mumbai’s and India’s biggest squatter settlement, with a population of approximately 1.2 million people crowded into one square mile.
+Many of the residents are second generation, living in small dwellings with many extended family members.

 Dharavi lies between two railway lines on low-lying land, previously used as a rubbish tip.
 The settlement is made up of twelve different neighbourhoods, and there are no road signs.
 The further you enter the settlements, the more permanent and solid the structure become.